Login Name:

 CLOSE X

-Temperature Offset: The atmosphere model (US_Standard, Tropical, etc.) determines the temperature, pressure and gas concentrations at each height in the atmosphere.
-To make the temperature colder or warmer than the chosen model, enter a temperature offset (from -50 to 50 K).
-To adjust a gas concentration, choose a scale factor other than 1 (from 0 to 1000).
-For example, to simulate a 10 K warmer atmosphere with 20% more water vapor, use a Temperature Offset of 10 and a scale factor of 1.2 for H2O.
-The Atmosphere Browser tool displays the temperature, pressure and gas mixing ratios for the model atmospheres.
+Temperature Offset: The model atmosphere (US_Standard, Tropical, etc.) determines the temperature, pressure and gas concentrations at each height in the atmosphere.
+To adjust the temperature from the model value, enter a temperature offset (from -50 to 50 K).
+The Atmosphere Browser tool displays the temperature profiles for the model atmospheres.

 CLOSE X